NFL will allow teams to begin meeting with players virtually next Monday

 What happens after that three-week period, though, remains unclear.

-Typically after phase one teams begin doing on-field work, first in separate groups of the offense and defense and then in full-team sessions, which culminates in organized team activities (OTAs) and a mandatory minicamp (phases two and three).
+Typically after phase one, teams begin doing on-field work, first in separate groups of the offense and defense and then in full-team sessions, which culminates in organized team activities (OTAs) and a mandatory minicamp (phases two and three).
 Teams also are allowed to conduct a three-day rookie minicamp following the NFL draft.

 A memo sent out by the league to teams Monday (which was revealed by ESPN’s Adam Schefter among others) noted that the league said if team facilities are re-opened by the end of phase one then teams can resume on-field workouts.